spxp/spxp-specs/SPXP-Spec.md

 ### 8.3 Self-signed profile key
 The profile root document ([5](#5-social-profile-root-document)) must be signed with the key listed as `publicKey` in the same document.
 It thus constitutes a self-signed certificate.
-Profile clients have to “lock in” on this key and only present data to the user that has been signed by this key.
+Profile clients have to "lock in" on this key and only present data to the user that has been signed by this key.
 It is important to understand that this proves the authenticity of data against this profile, but it does not verify the identity of the entity controlling this profile.

 ## 9 Friends endpoint
-Social profiles can expose a list of other social profiles as “friends”.
+Social profiles can expose a list of other social profiles as "friends".
 If the profile root object declares a `friendsEndpoint`, then it exposes a JSON object as follows:

 | Name | Type | Mandatory | Description |